10 MIN READ

 Every team member is different, and will likely have different motivators.
 So, it's important to get to know your people, discover what motivates them, and find a good mixture of extrinsic and intrinsic motivators, so that you can motivate them successfully.

-You can use the following steps and strategies to create a motivating environment.
+As a manager, you can use the following steps and strategies to create a motivating environment for your team.

 Step 1: Check Your Assumptions